 - 9-inch long piece of baguette cut in half lengthwise

 Combine meatloaf mixture, panko, parmesan cheese, egg, half the garlic, and 1 tsp salt in a large bowl, kneading gently until incorporated.

 Form mixture into 2 dozen 1-inch meatballs.
 Divide the meatballs between 2 Suvie pans.

 Insert the Suvie pans into the upper left and upper right zones of your Suvie.

-Set to broil for 10 minutes, or until browned.
+Broil meatballs for 10 minutes, or until browned.
 Remove pans from Suvie.

 Pour half the marinara evenly over one pan of meatballs, and the remaining marinara over the meatballs in the other pan.